WHY You Must Speak Truth to Power When Painfully Denied a Tourist Visa

 Applying for a tourist visa (Temporary Resident Visa) to Canada should be a simple, painless, and fair process.
 But these days, it’s far from that.

-Especially when your request is well within the eligibility criteria of your humble desire to explore a great country (I’m biased), abide by the rules, then return home.
+This is especially true when your request is well within the eligibility criteria of your humble desire to explore a great country (I’m biased), abide by the rules, and then return home.

 My guy Ibrahim submitted a solid Temporary Resident Visa (TRV) visa application and was oddly refused!

-It was a devastating blow as his temporary stay was a part larger plan to explore a skilled worker, international student or family class application in an attempt to lawfully immigrate to Canada, become a citizen and contribute to our society.
+It was a devastating blow, as his temporary stay was part of a larger plan to explore a skilled worker, international student, or family class application in an attempt to lawfully immigrate to Canada, become a citizen, and contribute to our society.

 The Ideal